-Saving the sta- tion that is be- ing listened to.
-Press and hold the desired preset button >>> Fig. 142 until an audible signal is heard.
+ing the sta- 1 that is be- Press and hold the desired preset button >>> Fig. 142 until an audible signal is heard. listened to.
 The tuned station is stored on a pre- set button.
-Saving a station from the sta- tions list Press the (Stations) >>> Fig. 142 func- tion button to open the station list.
-The stations that are already stored on a memory key are marked on the station list with the symbol ☆ &gt;&gt;&gt; Fig. 143 .
-Select the desired station by press- ing and holding it down on the screen.
+Press the (Stations) >>> Fig. 142 func- tion button to open the station list.
+The stations that are already stored on a memory key are marked on the station list with the symbol ☆ >>> Fig. 143 . ing a station n the sta- ıs list Select the desired station by press- ing and holding it down on the screen.
 A screen opens for saving the station on the memory buttons.
 Press the memory key where the station will be saved.
 A sound is heard and the station is saved on the memory button.
-Re- peat the process to continue saving other station on the list.
-Delete preset stations The Settings menu can be used to delete all of the saved stations together, or separately &gt;&gt;&gt; page 176 .
+Re- peat the process to continue saving other station on the list. ete preset ions The Settings menu can be used to delete all of the saved stations to-gether, or separately >>> page 176.